siran/writing/books/The Physics of Energy Flow - Part III/The Physics of Energy Flow - 300 Flat Rotation Curves from Azimuthal Stress.md

 second moment does not.
 That surviving second moment is an azimuthal stress, and its cylindrical hoop-stress term supplies the inward radial loading needed for circular motion.

+So the completed galactic attraction must coincide with what is observed, and in this framework that completed load is read as stress-tensor structure all the way through: the non-azimuthal baseline plus the surviving azimuthal term.

 Under the explicit outer-disk assumptions above,